 A few things to note: Although Fernwood Cellars only hosts one event per weekend, there are some days when the tasting room and parking will be open to the public from 12-5PM.
 However, the redwood grove and parking area will be closed to the public and you have the option to buy out the entire winery for a completely private event.Fernwood Cellars has a list of preferred vendors and any vendor not on the list must be approved by the venue manager.
 Like most wineries, only Fernwood Cellars wine can be served and no liquor is allowed.
 Finally, Fernwood Cellars does NOT have a rain contingency plan and you will be responsible for providing tents if it rains on your wedding day.

 For those looking for a more rustic camping feel, OVY Camp + Event Center would be the perfect choice for you.
 OVY is only open for weddings from November through April, as it is a summer camp for disadvantaged youths during the summer.
 The fun part about OVY camp is you get the entire site for the whole weekend.
 There are plenty of cabins with bunk beds for your guests so they can all camp on site.
 If you’re hoping to have your ceremony among the redwoods, it’s probably a better choice for a smaller wedding (around 100 guests) as the clearing is on the smaller side.
 There are plenty of other options for ceremony sites though and there’s a gorgeous hall with the rafters wrapped with string lights for the reception and dancing.
-Pricing ranges depending on the number of guests, but it costs around $7000 to have your wedding at OVY Camp.
-All the money goes back towards funding their summer camp for disadvantaged youths though!
+Pricing ranges depending on the number of guests, but the average rental rate for the weekend is $10,000, as of June 2018.
+The cool thing is the money goes back towards funding their summer camp for disadvantaged youths!